frieda566/FlashPlay/markdowns/documention.md

     - Acts as the main application entry point.
     - Builds and manages the Tkinter user interface.
     - Provides the main menu and navigation between different features:
       - Play Memory Game
       - Play Race Game
       - Manage Flashcards (add, edit, delete, search)
       - Info/Help window
       - Implements streak tracking with the PlantTracker system.
       - Ensures a consistent color scheme and styling across all screens.
       - Handles translations when adding new flashcards.
     ## flashcards.py
     - Provides the FlashcardManager class, which handles all database operations.
     - Uses SQLite to store flashcards (term and translation).
-    - Supports CRUD operations:
+    - Supports operations:
       - Create new flashcards
       - Retrieve all flashcards
       - Update existing flashcards
       - Delete flashcards
       - Automatically creates the database (db/flashcards.db) and table if they do not exist.

 ## Memory Game - Paula
 ### Tkinter Fundamentals